 ALL ABOUT MARIE CURIE

 Born in 1867, Maria Sklodowska was a fiercely determined and proud Polish girl.
-Her resilience and determination would lead her to become one of the most celebrated physicists in history.
-This fascinating story of a real life wonder woman is written for kids in 4th-8th grade. *Publication date 2020, Blue River Press.
+Her resilience and determination in the face of overwhelming odds would lead her to become one of the most celebrated physicists in history.
+This fascinating story of a real life wonder woman is written for kids in 4th-8th grade.
+(Blue River Press 2021)

 I grew up with my extended family in the beautiful Hudson Valley area of New York state.
 I began writing my first novel at the age of seven, and am still trying to locate the original manuscript.
 I remember the main character, Jenny, went grocery shopping with her mother, and there was an intense scene over a box of cereal.
 My actual childhood was far less dramatic.

 Living in a home that rested on nearly 100 acres of woods and fields, I was provided ample room for my imagination to soar and the peace and quiet to devour books whole.
 Ten days after graduating college, I moved to North Carolina where I live today, once again in the woods, and surrounded by a family that includes my husband, four children, parents, and four-legged friends.

 All of my jobs have centered on my love of the written word: from my college days of bookselling, tutoring, and a journalism internship, to a professional technical writing and editing career soon after.
 Since having children, I have stayed home to care for my family and write.
 My non-fiction children's articles have appeared in FACES and CALLIOPE magazines.
 For 15 years I regularly wrote maternal and child health articles for a parenting wellness blog.